oli414/Blender-RCT-Graphics/README.md

 **Lighting**

 The lighting intensity of the three light sources (dome, filler and main) are not yet final, an may be tweaked in the future for better results.

-**Primary Remap**

-The primary remap relies on the orange color group defined by OpenRCT2.
-This color group is suboptimal for dithering as the range (low to high) is drastically different from the color groups defined by the original game.

-This in practice means that the primary remap may turn out darker then expected.
-This will be fixed with a future update.

 **Animated Materials**